 An Internal Load Balancing deployment example is shown below:

 In the above example, you have a VPC network called

-have two backend instance groups to provide availability across two zones.
-The
+backend instance groups to provide availability across two zones.
+The load

 Configuration details for the above deployments are described below.